-12.4.1 Editing Bucketsets in an Oracle Business Rules Dictionary at Runtime
+12.4.1 Editing Bucketsets in an Oracle Business Rules Dictionary at Run Time

 In SOA Composer, selecting the Bucketsets tab shows you a table listing the bucketsets in the dictionary.
-To edit a bucketset, select the appropriate row and click the Edit icon.
+To edit a bucketset, select the appropriate row, and click the Edit Bucketset icon to display the Bucketset Editor.
 Depending on the type of the bucketset, Range, Enum, or LOV, this displays a corresponding Edit bucketset page.
-You can create a Range Bucketset by clicking Add in the menu bar and selecting a type.
+You can create a Range Bucketset by clicking Add Bucketset icon and selecting a type.
 This adds a new row in the Bucketsets table.
+For example, for Date types, such as Date, DateTime, or Time, a calendar is displayed for selecting the date, time, and timezone.
 Adding a bucket automatically adds an end point for a range bucket and a value for an LOV bucket based on the datatype.
 You can modify the newly added bucket end point or value.
 Note that the alias is modified when an end point or value is changed.